 We can talk about being better — all of us — at not only recognizing problems personalities and disturbing actions, but doing something about them.

 There, we run into our love of liberty and due process.
-In the last few days, a few kids have been arrested for posing “credible” threats to various schools.
+In the last few days, they have arrested a few kids for posing “credible” threats to various schools.

 So, here we are.
 That’s what I think about when I search for answers.
 Can we agree that it’s more complicated than how these issues are presented in the media?